-The practice, common among motorists, of flashing their headlights to alert other drivers to an upcoming patrol car has been claimed as a form of expression protected under the free speech clause of the First Amendment.
-Thus far courts have generally interpreted the practice as protected free speech.
+The practice, common among motorists, of flashing headlights to alert other drivers to an upcoming patrol car has been claimed as a form of expression protected under the free speech clause of the First Amendment.
+Thus far, courts have generally interpreted the practice as protected free speech.

 Reviewing these cases, UCLA law professor Eugene Volokh describes the act of flashing one’s headlights as “crime-facilitating speech,” similar to the actions of publishing names of witnesses in the newspaper or printing instructions that explain how to make bombs or commit suicide.
 Volokh says that a driver by flashing headlights is encouraging other drivers to speed before they reach the speed trap and again after they have passed the speed trap.